yutannihilation/vellogd-r/README.md

 This is a prototype for Rust-implemented R graphics device.
 This relies on these crates:

-* vello: for drawing shapes
+* vello: 2D rendering engine with GPU
-* winit: for managing a window
+* winit: window management
-* tonic: for communicationg the server and the client with gRPC
+* tonic: creating a server and a client with gRPC

 Why is tonic needed here?
 This is because